-Session Errors Status menu: If a channel is not associated with the current call from the selected serial host port, it is not listed.
+Session Err: If a channel is not associated with the current call from the selected serial host port, its session errors are displayed as a dash (-).
+Any line in the Session Errors display that would show dashes in both columns is omitted.

-the byte errors that have been detected on that line during the current call.
+⇒⇒ The second and third columns give the byte errors that have been detected on that line in each of its two B channels during the current call.